DonatHalimi/sheero/README.md

 - [**Material UI**](https://mui.com): Provides prebuilt components for React, including icons, buttons, and grids.
 - [**Axios**](https://www.npmjs.com/package/axios): Simplifies HTTP requests, making it easier to fetch data from the backend.
 - [**React Router DOM**](https://www.npmjs.com/package/react-router-dom): Enables routing between different pages in the app.
+- [**React Redux**](https://www.npmjs.com/package/react-redux): A library that provides bindings for Redux, allowing you to manage application state and pass it to React components efficiently using hooks like `useDispatch` and `useSelector`.
+- [**React Intersection Observer**](https://www.npmjs.com/package/react-intersection-observer): A React wrapper used to detect when products in home page are visible in the viewport, enabling the load more feature functionality.
 - [**Tailwind CSS**](https://tailwindcss.com): Utility-first CSS framework for rapid UI development.
 - [**Framer Motion**](https://www.npmjs.com/package/framer-motion): Provides animation capabilities for enhanced user experience.
 - [**Vite**](https://vite.dev/guide/): A fast frontend build tool, replacing Webpack for development and build processes.